What Is A Virtual Phone Number?

 A virtual phone number is one without ties to a physical phone line or device.
-As a result, virtual phone numbers are entirely location-independent.
-They work and appear in exactly the same way as phone numbers that are tied to a physical location, so the only differences are added ease and efficiency.
+As a result, virtual phone numbers are location-independent.
+They work and appear in the same way as regular phone numbers.
+The only difference is added ease and efficiency.

-Virtual phone numbers represent a great opportunity for your business to use the right kind of phone number and to benefit from all of the associated perks, no matter where you are based.
+Virtual numbers make it easy for businesses to use the right type of phone number since they make all phone number types accessible.
 Since the line is virtual, you won't even need to wait for a physical phone line installation.

-Virtual phone numbers work in conjunction with a cloud-based phone system to facilitate voice calls.
-Instead of being linked to a SIM or landline, virtual phone numbers are associated with a virtual phone line.
+A virtual landline number works in conjunction with a cloud-based phone system to facilitate voice calls.
+Instead of being linked to a SIM or landline, a virtual phone number is associated with a virtual phone line.

 Cloud-based phone systems, sometimes known as virtual phone systems, are Software as a Service (SaaS) platforms that recreate all of the physical aspects of a traditional business phone system in code.
 The software takes care of the logic and transmits voice data using the physical infrastructure of the internet (copper and fibre optic cable).